-Business entities in Bulgaria
+Business entities in Bulgaria in 2023

 The Bulgaria limited liability company (OOD)